zotify-dev/zotify/README.md

-  -d, --download   Download all tracks/alumbs/playlists URLs from the specified file -p, --playlist   Downloads a saved playlist from your account -l, --liked      Downloads all the liked songs from your account -s, --search     Searches for specified track, album, artist or playlist, loads search prompt if none are given.
+  -d, --download   Download all tracks/alumbs/playlists URLs from the specified file -p, --playlist   Downloads a saved playlist from your account -l, --liked      Downloads all the liked songs from your account -f, --followed   Downloads all songs by all artists you follow -s, --search     Searches for specified track, album, artist or playlist, loads search prompt if none are given.
 ```